Deep Intimacy Couples Retreat [FULL]

 From those who tend Fetzer's physical workplace, library, and mission, we learn of the importance of love, humor, and humility in the work we do together.
 We found these short clips from some of our longest-serving staff to be delightful and hope you do too!
 Many thanks to our friends at StoryCorps for this special opportunity.

-May Practice: Through Dying We Learn to Live
+Sacrality Practice: Through Dying, We Learn to Live

-This month, we look to Scherto Gill, a research fellow at the Guerrand-Hermès Foundation for Peace to help us reframe our cultural assumption of community, moving it from something outside ourselves to an active process we live into.
+For this session of sacrality practice, we look to Scherto Gill, a research fellow at the Guerrand-Hermès Foundation for Peace, to help us reframe our cultural assumption of community, moving it from something outside ourselves to an active process we live into.
 Watch Scherto in the video below!

 StoryCorps Conversations Celebrate Longtime Fetzer Staff